 Nowadays the telephone is just one tool of many, and at the end of the day, it’s less about the tool and more about the way it is used.
 And yes, cold-calling can be lots of fun!
 However, that is only one aspect of a sales manager’s job.
-We also attend many conferences, integrate new technologies into our processes, train in many dimensions and also have fun in the office.
+We also attend many conferences, integrate new technologies into our processes, train in many dimensions, and also have fun in the office.

-The skills that you learn in sales help you in all aspects of your life - for example presenting something to a group or setting yourself goals.
-Additionally I like waking up every day to something new, to build up our market with our team, to continually improve both our processes and organization, learn from each other and celebrating our successes.
+The skills that you learn in sales help you in all aspects of your life – for example presenting something to a group or setting yourself goals.
+Additionally, I like waking up every day to something new, to build up our market with our team, to continually improve both our processes and organization, learn from each other, and celebrating our successes.

 I regard my team as being completely involved and always ready to sprint the extra mile when needed.
-My colleagues question the Status Quo, bring their own ideas to the table and always approach new tasks with a “can-do” mentality.
+My colleagues question the Status Quo, bring their own ideas to the table, and always approach new tasks with a “can-do” mentality.

 Even though we are a young organization, we work very professionally and have already built up a strong and competent core team.
-Through our dynamic working style we have included individual and built on pre-existing strengths.
+Through our dynamic working style, we have included individual and built on pre-existing strengths.

 Here everyone is responsible for their own project: from the intern to the CEO.
-Additionally we rapidly reach decisions, try different approaches and learn quickly.
+Additionally, we rapidly reach decisions, try different approaches, and learn quickly.

 An additional point is the investment in workers and the office culture.
-Twice a year we spend a week away for workshops and bonding, receive instruction in soft skills and tools, and give everyone the opportunity to grow into a role which previously might have looked like too much.
+Twice a year we spend a week away for workshops and bonding, receive instruction in soft skills and tools, and give everyone the opportunity to grow into a role that previously might have looked like too much.

 At the moment we have several exciting projects on the go and have to keep many balls up in the air at once.
 To allow our team to rapidly grow we set high standards and optimize our process.
 We always try to stay in balance and not let daily operations pass us by.

-An additional challenge is our complex sales cycle with different decision makers who have to be involved at the right stage and see our viewpoint eye to eye.
+An additional challenge is our complex sales cycle with different decision-makers who have to be involved at the right stage and see our viewpoint eye to eye.

-A great place to work successfully, to grow personally and meet a lot of great people.
+A great place to work successfully, to grow personally, and meet a lot of great people.

 Mainly drive and passion.
-With these attributes you can make up for a lack of specialist knowledge.
-For me, there are other qualities such as resilience, discipline, an open mind and courage which are important for success.
+With these attributes, you can make up for a lack of specialist knowledge.
+For me, there are other qualities such as resilience, discipline, an open mind, and courage which are important for success.

-My best tip for success in this job: have no plan B, put all your eggs in one basket and always do your best - even when that is sometimes hard.
+My best tip for success in this job: have no plan B, put all your eggs in one basket, and always do your best – even when that is sometimes hard.

 When I’m not working, I burn off energy at Krav Maga-Training, read a good book, or enjoy long funny evenings with good friends and time with my family.
-On top of this I am a big fan of personal development, spirituality and American Football.
+On top of this, I am a big fan of personal development, spirituality, and American Football.